person holding a coffee with a box over that says the caregiver archetype

 Image collage featuring two images.
 The image on the left has a laptop with a web page pulled up.
 The image on the right has a yellow and black logo that says "V for Victory" on the corner of a paper.

-V for Victory is a great example of the Caregiver brought to life.
+V for Victory is a great example of the Caregiver being brought to life for this nonprofit company.

 • Giver